dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 #### In case of Internet is unavailable for more than one day

 - Resume manual recording of transactions on stock cards
-- Use a DHIS2 Default Data Entry Form at the end of the month (which is much less work than retrospectively entering hundreds of transactions
+- Use a DHIS2 Default Data Entry Form at the end of the month (which is much less work than retrospectively entering many transactions in the correct chronological order)

 #### In case all systems fail